How to Resolved Network Related Issue | 10 Common Way

 1. Alter your “Flow Control.”

 The flow control setting commands the rate at which data is carried from one network to another.
-This software is intended to counter a node that can transmit data rapidly from overwhelming a node that receives data at a slower rate.
+This software aims to counter a node that can send data rapidly.
+It is to stop it from overwhelming a slower node that receives data.
 To adjust it, you need to:

 • Click on the option of Start > Control Panel > System and Maintenance > Device Manager.

-• Moving on further, you need to make a right-click on the Network Adapter and then choose “Properties” option.
+• Moving on further, you need to right-click on the Network Adapter and then choose the “Properties” option.

 • Now, open the “Advanced” tab and select “Flow Control.”

-• Locate the section of “Value” and click on “RX and Tx Enabled” click “Ok.”
+• Locate the section of “Value” and click on “RX and Tx Enabled,” then click “OK.”

 • Click on Start > Control Panel > Network and Internet > Network and Sharing Center.

-• Now, expand the “Network Discovery” tab under which you can turn on Network Discovery and then click on ”Apply.”
+• Now, expand the “Network Discovery” tab.
+Turn on Network Discovery, then click “Apply.”

 • To turn on the folder of public sharing, expand the section of “Public Folder Sharing.”
-You need to select either the “Turn on sharing so anyone with network access can open files” or “Turn on sharing so anyone with network access can open, change, and create files” and click on “Apply.”
+Choose one: “Turn on sharing so anyone with network access can open files.” or “Turn on sharing so anyone with network access can open, edit, and create files.””
+Then, click “Apply.”

 • Click Start > Control Panel > Network and Internet > Network and Sharing Center.